Dante-Cadiz/black-cat-rescue/README.md

 Footer:

 Social media links - These clickable and clearly understandable icons link to various social media sites for this campaign and are accompanied by a colour change animation upon hovering to increase clarity for the user.

+External sources used:

+Code for footer social media links lifted from Love Running practice project.
+Images from pexels.com and jenny-jinya.com.